We Provide Nursing Home Abuse Victims With A Voice

 - Sudden or unusual changes in behavior

 Nursing home abuse and neglect can come in many forms, including medical malpractice and careless treatment.
-It also may involve misuse of restraints, failure to supervise or keep safe, physical or sexual assaults by other residents or staff, medication errors or a failure to follow treatment plans.
-The following are considered nursing home neglect are commonly found in New York nursing home abuse cases: physical abuse, emotional elder abuse, sexual abuse, financial abuse and elder neglect.
+It also may involve the misuse of restraints, failure to supervise or keep safe, physical or sexual assaults by other residents or nursing home staff, medication errors or a failure to follow treatment plans.
+The following are considered nursing home neglect are common signs found in New York nursing home abuse cases: physical abuse, emotional elder abuse, sexual abuse, financial abuse, and elder neglect.

-Physical abuse occurs when there is intentional harm by physical force that is used against a person who often times turns into a victim.
-This can include such things as hitting, biting, shoving, scratching, and harmful restraint use.
+Physical abuse occurs when there is intentional harm by physical force that is used against a person who oftentimes turns into a victim.
+This can include such things as hitting, biting, broken bone shoving, scratching, and harmful restraint use.
 Physical elder abuse is complete with obvious warnings.
-This makes it easier to prove Physical abuse of elders is, therefore, easier to prove than other types of abuse.
+This makes it easier to prove physical abuse of elders is, therefore, easier to prove than other types of abuse.

 EMOTIONAL ELDER ABUSE

 Emotional elder abuse happens when another individual causes emotional distress for the victim.
 Emotional abuse could be a result of humiliation, ridicule, terrorizing, intimidation, or simply ignoring the individual.
-Blaming the elder or demeaning behavior are also considered emotional elder abuse.
+Blaming the elder or demeaning behavior is also considered emotional elder abuse sometimes leading to PTSD.

 SEXUAL ELDER ABUSE